-The Medium is one of the most exciting next-gen horror games that'll launch in late 2020.
-Unveiled during Microsoft's May Xbox Series X showcase and teased again during Microsoft's July presentation, this horror game utilizes next-gen technology in an interesting and unique way: displaying two worlds at once.
+The Medium is one of the most exciting next-gen horror games.
+Unveiled during Microsoft's May Xbox Series X showcase and once again teased again during Microsoft's July presentation, this horror game utilizes next-gen technology in an interesting and unique way: displaying two worlds at once.

-If this atmospheric thriller caught your eye, we've rounded up details on The Medium's release date, developer, gameplay, plot, and more.
-Here's everything we know about Bloober Team's upcoming scare-fest.
+While it's coming out over two months after Xbox Series X and S are released, The Medium will be one of the first Xbox console exclusives to truly show the power of the new hardware.
+If this atmospheric thriller has caught your eye, we've rounded up details on The Medium's release date, developer, gameplay, story, and more.
+Here's everything we know about Bloober Team's upcoming Xbox Series X scare-fest.

 When is The Medium's release date?

 After some delays, The Medium will finally be released on January 28, 2021.
 While it was originally framed as an Xbox Series X launch title by Microsoft, the first release date shared by Bloober Team was December 10, 2020.
 Bloober Team decided to delay the game once Cyberpunk 2077 was slated to release on the same day.
 Now, it will be released on January 28, 2021 on Xbox Game Pass.
 So any gamers with a paid subscription will be able to play The Medium for free.